Regulation of Gene Expression

 Relative Quantifications Analysis using micPCR Software.

 Using real-time PCR (qPCR) for gene expression analysis has been an established method for some time now.
-The simplest aim of gene expression analysis is to compare the amount of mRNA for specific targets between a treatment group and a control group to help better understand the normal or disease state of any biological system.
+The aim of gene expression analysis is to compare the amount of mRNA between a treatment group and control group.
+This gives better understanding of the normal or disease state of any biological system.

 The process begins with the extraction and isolation of mRNA from a biological sample such as tissue or liquid biopsy.
 As the mRNA cannot be used in PCR, it must first be converted to cDNA using reverse transcription (RT).
 RT-qPCR can be achieved in either a one-step or two step procedure.
 To account for variations in starting template and RT efficiency, an endogenous housekeeping gene is also amplified.
 This reference gene is used to normalise for the variations, and as such it must be proven to not vary in expression profile between treatment and control groups.
 The geNorm method developed by Jo Vandesompole et al. in 2002 is one such method for determining reference gene stability between groups.

-Once the RT-qPCR is completed, the resulting real-time curves are analysed to determine the gene expression ratio between the treatment and control group.
-The first step is to determine the quantification cycle (Cq) for each sample of each gene being investigated.
+Once the RT-qPCR is completed, the resulting real-time curves are analysed to determine the gene expression ratio between groups.
+The first step is to determine the DNA and RNA quantification cycle (Cq) for each sample of each investigated gene.
 One approach is to use the LinRegPCR method developed by Jan Ruijter et al. in 2003 and published again in 2009.

-- Example of LinRegPCR analysis.
+- Example of LinRegPCR analysis using our Mic qPCR software.
 The qPCR curves are displayed with the y-axis in log scale to better emphasise the region of exponential growth.
 The second derivative maximum is used as a starting point to locate a Window-of-Linearity (WoL; shaded area).
 A cycle threshold (red line) is automatically set within the WoL from which a Cq value can be determined for each sample.
 Using the gradient of the line for each sample in the WoL, the reaction efficiency is also calculated.

-Once the Cq values have been determined for the gene of interest and reference gene, the relative gene expression ratio (R.E.) can be calculated.
-The simplest equation for qPCR analysis describes the determination of the starting concentration using the amount of target at the quantification cycle (Cq) and efficiency of the reaction.
+The relative gene expression ratio (R.E.) can be calculated once the Cq values are determined for the gene of interest and reference gene.
+The simplest equation for qPCR data analysis describes the determination of the starting concentration.
+It uses the amount of target at the quantification cycle (Cq) and efficiency of the reaction.

 Where N0 is the starting concentration, Nq is the concentration at the Cq, and E is the reaction efficiency.

 The equation developed by Michael Paffl in 2001 was the first to ensure each individual reaction efficiency was used.
-This is critical because if the difference in reaction efficiency between targets is not taken into account, the final result can be significantly biased.
+This is crucial because the final result can be biased if the difference in reaction efficiency between targets is not considered.

 Where E is the calculated reaction efficiency for each gene.